influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 a `timeout` longer than the grace period rather than letting the drain be killed silently, and `"0s"` skips the drain altogether.

+`shutdown.timeout` is honoured on 3.9.12 and later 3.9 images and on 3.11+; no
-`shutdown.timeout` is a 3.11 option with no earlier spelling, so on a 3.9 or 3.10 image the variable is unknown and ignored. `terminationGracePeriodSeconds` is a Kubernetes field and works on any version.
+released 3.10.x has it, so there the variable is unknown and ignored.
+`terminationGracePeriodSeconds` is a Kubernetes field and works on any version.

 #### TLS